 PUVA for T Cell lymphoma of the skin

-You might have treatment 2 to 3 times a week for about 4 months (20-30 treatments) if you have PUVA for lymphoma of the skin.
+For T cell lymphoma of the skin you might have PUVA treatment 2 to 3 times a week for about 4 months (20-30 treatments).
 After this time it is hoped your skin will be clear or almost clear.

 You might need future treatments if your skin worsens.
 Some people might have repeat treatment courses, usually after a year or so.